sfgrahman/gh-action-practice/README.md

-Repository containing  all examples and notes
+Repository containing  all examples and notes.
+This has been edited